saulocantanhede/tfgreek2/docs/features/parent.md

 ## Feature description

-Edge between a node and its parent node.
+The `parent` feature indicates the edge between a node and its parent node.
+It can be used to query upon hierarchical relationships within the syntactic structure.

 ## Feature value